Sunilpal9401/Power-BI-SQL-Projects/Financial_Risk_Analysis/Readme.md

 ```
 ![10](https://github.com/user-attachments/assets/da33b8ef-d755-4fa7-b538-42cc9bc3787f)

+`The Region & City Ratings are given by the Bank and it seems that 73% of the client are having 2 as the region rating.`
+`Only 10% of the clients are from Rank1 Regions.
+This could be due to many reasons like`
+`- Competition from other banks`
+`- Less Population in Highly Developed Regions`
+`- Bank's presence might be low in those regions(Distance,Online Reach)`
+`- Pitching to those regions might need more educated/experienced employees(a direct cost to the bank)`

 ### Part 2: Understanding the Client Base & Business Operations
 - **Family Status**: Analyze the family status of the bank's clients.